mattbis/msmeo.dev/dev/readme.md

 todo
 - change to `lib/builtin/lib` or `lib/bti/lib/` < usually i prefer def or default... not sure on better word///
-- we shoudl decide since it will include a few handy things..
+- we shoudl decide since it will include a few handy things.. lang
+- the choice now is I need to do a .research project to figure out the best ecosystem before I do anything else..